Do I need a Grant of Probate to access and administer a deceased’s bank account?

 Probate may not be needed if the estate passes to the surviving spouse or civil partner because it was held jointly, or if there are certain assets that do not require probate for the asset to be transferred.

 - The person who presents themselves at the bank with the death certificate may be the personal representative but it is possible they are not the person entitled to benefit from the estate.
-What is to stop a dishonest personal representative simply ignoring the terms of the will or the law of intestacy and keeping the balance for themselves?
+What is to stop a dishonest personal representative from simply ignoring the terms of the will or the law of intestacy and keeping the balance for themselves?

 - There have been many instances where the person who provides the death certificate to the bank is not the personal representative, nor are they entitled to receive a share in the estate.
 The personal representatives then have to rely on this individual paying this sum to the estate so that it can be correctly distributed.
 This could result in matters becoming contentious if relations between the parties involved are not harmonious